Sand Springs animal shelter’s pizza box promotion is going to the dogs

 Donations come from large national companies such as Cuddly, a crowdfunding site focused on helping animal rescue groups, and small community groups, such as Pratt Elementary School’s third-grade classes.

-The third-graders engaged in a Lemonade War this month to see which class could sell the most lemonade to fellow students and staff members.
+The third-graders recently engaged in a Lemonade War to see which class could sell the most lemonade to fellow students and staff members.
 They combined to raise $288, all of which they donated to the animal shelter.

 Lemonade and pizza go together pretty well, don’t they?